detky/PowerArray/README.md

     ]);

     // Given an array of orders called 'ordersArray'
-    // Task: find all invoices from location "Sydney" having an amount <= 1000, or with an amount > 50000 (location independent) var result = ordersArray.Where(
+    // Task: find all invoices "from location "Sydney" having an amount <= 1000" or "having amount > 50000, regardless location" var result = ordersArray.Where(
         { amount : SmallerOrEqualThan(1000), location : 'Sydney' }, // Auxiliar function 'SmallerOrEqualThan' used
         { amoung : GreatherThan(50000) } // Auxiliar function 'GreatherThan' used
     );

     // In this two exmaples, we have multiple criterions that overlap each oder (age on the first example, amount on the second).
-    // This overlap makes impossible to formulate both criterions on a single Conditions-Object, and that's why it's neccesary to use this signature.
+    // This overlap makes impossible to formulate both criteria on a single Conditions-Object, and that's why it's neccesary to use this signature in such cases.
 ```

 > **.Where**(func ,*keepOrder*)